makeabilitylab/physcomp/electronics/breadboards.md

 ![](assets/images/Tinkercad_ShowingInterfaceWithBasicLEDCircuitOnBreadboard.png)

+### Step 4: You can even embed created circuits onto webpages

+Tinkercad also has a cool feature to embed working versions of your circuits onto your webpages.
+Here's a simple LED circuit with a 9V battery supply, a 470Ω resistor, and an LED.
+You can open [this circuit up](https://www.tinkercad.com/things/9FSld5pOJbd) in Tinkercad yourself and start to remix it as well!

+<iframe width="725" height="453" src="https://www.tinkercad.com/embed/9FSld5pOJbd?editbtn=1" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>

+**Embedded Circuit**.
+We've embedded a simple LED circuit made in [Tinkercad](https://www.tinkercad.com/things/9FSld5pOJbd).
+You can open it up [here](https://www.tinkercad.com/things/9FSld5pOJbd) and play with it and/or build on it.
+{: .fs-1 }

 ## Activity

 For your prototyping journals, come up with three LED-based circuits and build them in Tinkercad circuits—each circuit can either be a minor or major variation.
 The goal of this activity is to get comfortable with breadboards.
 Play around.
 What do you observe?
 Take screenshots, provide a brief description, and include a link to your Tinkercad circuit in your prototyping journal.